clue/reactphp-buzz/README.md

 [`obeySuccessCode` option](#withoptions) below).

-In order to pass authentication details, you can simple pass the username and password as part of the request URI like this:
+In order to pass authentication details, you can simple pass the username and password as part of the request URL like this:

 ```php
 $promise = $browser->get('https://user:pass@example.com/api');